 In 2016, the Missouri Legislature signed into state law new criminal record expungement rules.
 Those new criminal record expungement rules allow for expungements of most misdemeanors and many felonies, including drug offenses.
 In the past, only very few crimes were eligible for expungement.

-Past criminal records often can exclude someone from being eligible for employment, loans, and many government provided benefits.
-While the expungement process does not work as a pardon, it does begin to return the individual back to the position they were in before they were arrested for their criminal offense.
-Please call our office at (417) 882-9300 with any questions about expungement.
+Having a criminal record can exclude you from being eligible for employment, loans and many government benefits.
+While the expungement process does not work as a pardon, it does begin to return you to the position you were in before you were arrested, charged or convicted of a criminal offense.

 If you have questions or concerns if a crime is eligible for expungement, please don’t hesitate to contact our office via our contact form or by calling 417-882-9300.

 Expungement is a court-ordered process in which a legal record of an arrest or criminal conviction is sealed.
 In other words, if you were to be asked in the future “Have you ever been convicted of a crime?” and the criminal record had been expunged, you would be able to answer “no” in most situations.
 Under Missouri’s new expungement law, only in rare circumstances would an individual have to disclose an expunged criminal record.

 Since an expungement can offer a new start, one of the most important actions that people who have been arrested or convicted can take is to figure out whether or not they are eligible for expungements.
 Every case has different eligibility requirements.

 We invite you to consult with us for free to learn about your options.
 We will give you a straightforward assessment of your case when we answer these questions:

 Take The First Step Toward Learning About This Process